 Crown takes a group-wide approach to environmental sustainability, aligning strategies and programs that further reduce the environmental impact and contribute to developing more sustainable practices, focusing on three key areas: energy, waste and water management.

-Crown’s well-established, employee led CROWNEARTH Committees continue to remain very active, focussing on numerous energy, water and waste management initiatives, as well as community focussed projects to improve the overall sustainability performance of the business.
+Crown’s well-established, employee-led CROWNEARTH Committees continue to remain very active, focusing on numerous energy, water and waste management initiatives, as well as community-focused projects to improve the overall sustainability performance of the business.
 Throughout the year, Crown and its employees supported the following environmental initiatives:

 - Collected millions of plastic bottle tops for Envision Hands, a not-for-profit community initiative that uses 3D printing to turn plastic waste into mechanical hands and arms for children around the world

 - Hosted a fundraising event “Coffee for a cause”, to support Wildlife Victoria’s bushfire relief efforts

 - Donated upcycled tote bags (made with laundered hotel bed linen) to SisterWorks, a not-for-profit social enterprise supporting women who are refugees, asylum seekers or migrants

 - Donated over two tonnes of soap bars to Soap Aid, a not for profit organisation who recycle and send critical soap to communities facing major hygiene challenges